My Forking Life

 Yellow rice on a white plate next to fresh cilantro.

 Liven up your side dish game with this vibrant and flavorful yellow rice recipe.
-This easy turmeric rice recipe can be made on the stovetop or in your Instant Pot.
+This easy turmeric rice recipe can be made on the stovetop in less than 30 minutes.

 Course Side Dish